Anna Paulina Luna: Early life and family

-Luna has said that she "grew up in the welfare system" she was raised by her mother on government assistance with "no family to rely on", and she was raised in a "broken home mentality".
+Luna has said that she "grew up in the welfare system", raised by her mother on government assistance with "no family to rely on", and was raised in a "broken home mentality".
 Luna has said that both she and her mother lacked "a strong extended network of people" who could help care for them, and that she had attended "over six high schools" before graduating.
 Luna's cousin has said, "The whole family kind of raised her—my dad was a part of her life when she was younger and we all kind of coddled her ...
 She was always a part of everything, all these family gatherings and activities".
 Luna's aunt said, "She had everything.
 What she needed and more ...
 And not only did [Luna's mother] provide for her, but [Luna's grandfather] did, too."
 Luna has disputed these accounts, saying that she "barely spent any time with them in her entire life".
 Luna's mother said that she (Monica) had to rely on welfare for periods of time, especially while she was putting herself through college at the University of California, Irvine, and then at the UCLA School of Law, and that she was the only source of meaningful financial support for the family.

 Luna's campaign website biography says that throughout her childhood and teenage years, her father "spent time in and out of incarceration", and that she communicated with him "through letters to jail and collect calls".
 Luna's mother and aunt said that he served several short stints in jail for not paying child support.
 Luna's mother also said that he spent at least one year in jail for a drug-related charge.
 Luna's father was sentenced to Orange County jail on at least five different occasions.
 He was convicted for crimes including carrying a loaded gun in public, violating probation, and driving with a suspended license.
 He was charged but not convicted for assault and battery and possession of illegal drugs.
 The drug possession case indicated that Luna's father was in custody around the time of two court appearances.
 The case information did not specify the length of his confinement; the court proceedings lasted about three months.